-Antimicrobial prophylaxis to prevent bacterial enteric illness usually is not recommended, including for travelers (AIII).
+Antimicrobial prophylaxis to prevent bacterial enteric illness is usually not recommended, including for travelers (AIII).
 Prophylactic antimicrobial treatment can elicit adverse reactions, promote the emergence of resistant organisms, and increase risk of CDI.
 In rare cases, however, antimicrobial prophylaxis with fluoroquinolones or rifaximin can be considered, such as for immunosuppressed travelers, depending on their level of immunosuppression, the region of travel, and the trip’s duration (CIII).
 For pregnant women and patients already taking trimethoprim-sulfamethoxazole (TMP-SMX) (such as for Pneumocystis jirovecii pneumonia prophylaxis), TMP-SMX may offer limited protection against travelers’ diarrhea as an alternative to fluoroquinolones or rifaximin (BIII).
 Risk of toxicity should be considered before prophylaxis with TMP-SMX is initiated solely because of travel.

 The optimal duration of therapy for HIV-related Salmonella infection has not been defined.
-For patients with CD4 counts >200 cells/mm3 who have mild gastroenteritis without bacteremia, 7 to 14 days of treatment is reasonable.
+For patients with CD4 counts ≥200 cells/mm3 who have mild gastroenteritis without bacteremia, 7 to 14 days of treatment is reasonable.
 For the same patients with bacteremia, 14 days is appropriate, provided clearance of bacteremia is documented.
 Longer treatment is suggested if bacteremia persists or if the infection is complicated, that is, if metastatic foci are present (BIII).
-For patients with advanced HIV disease (CD4 count <200 cells/mm3), 2 to 6 weeks of antibiotics often is recommended (CIII).25 Some patients with Salmonella bacteremia may remain febrile for 5 to 7 days despite effective therapy.
+For patients with advanced HIV disease (CD4 count <200 cells/mm3), 2 to 6 weeks of antibiotics is often recommended (CIII).32 Some patients with Salmonella bacteremia may remain febrile for 5 to 7 days despite effective therapy.

 The optimal treatment of campylobacteriosis in HIV-infected patients is poorly defined.
-Culture and susceptibility of Campylobacter isolates is recommended (BIII); in 2009, 22% of Campylobacter isolates in the United States were fluoroquinolone resistant (http://www.cdc.gov/NARMS).
-For patients with mild disease and CD4 counts >200 cells/mm3, some clinicians opt to withhold therapy unless symptoms persist for more than several days (CIII).
+Culture and testing for the antibiotic susceptibility of Campylobacter isolates is recommended (BIII).
+Rates of resistance to antimicrobial agents differs by Campylobacter species.
+In the United States in 2013, 22% of C. jejuni isolates were resistant to fluoroquinolone and 2% were resistant to azithromycin; among C. coli isolates, 35% of isolates were resistant to fluoroquinolones and 17% were resistant to azithromycin.24 For patients with mild disease and CD4 counts >200 cells/mm3, some clinicians opt to withhold therapy unless symptoms persist for more than several days (CIII).
 For mild-to-moderate campylobacteriosis, initiating therapy with a fluoroquinolone such as ciprofloxacin for 7 to 10 days (if the organism is sensitive) or azithromycin for 5 days is a reasonable approach (BIII).
-Azithromycin has not been evaluated in HIV-infected patients with campylobacteriosis and the therapy suggested is extrapolated from limited data in immunocompetent hosts.28 Patients with Campylobacter bacteremia should be treated for at least 14 days using a fluoroquinolone if the isolate is sensitive (BIII).
+Azithromycin has not been evaluated in HIV-infected patients with campylobacteriosis and the therapy suggested is extrapolated from limited data in immunocompetent hosts.39 Patients with Campylobacter bacteremia should be treated for at least 14 days using a fluoroquinolone if the isolate is sensitive (BIII).
 Azithromycin is not recommended for treatment of Campylobacter bacteremia (AIII).
 Adding a second active agent, such as an aminoglycoside, may be prudent in these patients to limit the emergence of antibiotic resistance (BIII).
 Antibiotic choice should be guided by antibiotic susceptibility tests.
 Chronic suppressive or maintenance therapy is not recommended for first-time Campylobacter infections in HIV-infected patients (BIII).
 However, recurrent infections can occur, particularly in patients with CD4 counts <200 cells/mm3.
 In recurrent disease, extending the length of antimicrobial therapy for 2 to 6 weeks is reasonable (BIII).
 As with Salmonella infections, suppression of HIV replication with ART is expected to decrease the risk of recurrent Campylobacter spp. infections.

 Special Considerations with Regard to Starting ART